 The scene was electric from the moment we approached the church parking lot.
 It was 30 minutes 'til midnight, and people were pouring into the church in their Sunday best.
 The parking lot was full beyond capacity, with people parking all over the church lawn, at neighboring buildings, on the street, you name it.
 Dallas PD had assigned a large team of officers to direct traffic into and around the church.

 We found a sliver of space on the church lawn wide enough for my car, and made our way to the church entrance.
-Being a Greek church, we were immediately greeted by a row of parish council members seated at tables with imposing "donation" signs taped on them, but I digress.
-We were each given a large candle, then we entered the narthex.
-My friend looked uncomfortably on as I venerated the icons of Christ and his Mother, then followed me up to the balcony where the only remaining open seats could be found.
+We were each given a large candle immediately before entering the narthex.
+My friend looked uncomfortably on as I venerated icons of Christ and his Mother, then followed me up to the balcony where the only remaining open seats could be found.

 The nave was dark, with only a few dispersed wall candles and oil lamps creating just enough light to move around without tripping on someone.
 As we sat, the chanters were just beginning a round of prayers which would continue, in the dark, for about 45 minutes.
 Once the clock had passed midnight, a group of young girls all dressed up in white with crowns of flowers, holding unlit candles, went scurrying up toward the iconostasis and arranged themselves in an inverted 'V' formation in front of the Holy Doors.
 At that point the chanters went silent, and the priest emerged from the altar with a lit candle, signifying Christ's emergence from the tomb.
 "Come receive the light from the Unwaning Light, and glorify Christ, who has risen from the dead!" he sang out, as he lit the candles of the girls who'd assembled in front of him.
 The girls then dispersed throughout the church, sharing the light of their candles until the entire nave was aglow with candlelight.